 Read more: Subtlety Over Strength at Ehlers Estate

 Fort Ross/Seaview AVA • fortrossvineyard.com

-What they make: Several cuvée and single-block Pinot Noir and Chardonnay from their estate vineyard, which happens to be the closest vineyard to the Pacific Ocean in America.
+What they make: Several cuvée and single-block Pinot Noir and Chardonnay from their estate vineyard, which may be the closest vineyard to the Pacific Ocean in America (although the Spanish Springs Vineyard outside Pismo Beach is just as close … see Stephen Ross entry below).
 The South African owners have also reserved one block in their vineyard for an expressive, dark-berried Pinotage.

-Why I’m partial: Yes, there are a lot of Pinot Noir and Chardonnay producers on this list, but given the expressions of microclimate found in these grapes, they represent the most interesting wines in the state, and the variety from one area to the next is noticeable.
+Why I’m partial: Yes, there are a lot of Pinot Noir and Chardonnay producers on this list, but given the expressions of microclimate found in these grapes, they represent the most consistently interesting wines in the state.
 The Fort Ross/Seaview appellation, which hugs the Sonoma Coast, is among the most unique.
 Fort Ross Vineyards’ Pinot Noir are complex yet approachable, their Mother of Pearl Chardonnay is exotic and surprising, and the Pinotage will change more than a few minds about the grape’s potential.